FlorianStuettgen/EvoSec-Lab/test.md

 </div>

 > [!NOTE]
-> Engineered with production-level standards and documentation on authentic enterprise-grade hardware.
+>Engineered with production-level standards and documentation on authentic enterprise-grade hardware.

 > [!IMPORTANT]
-> Data sanitized.
-Sensitive information, credentials, or real network details are **obfuscated or excluded** to maintain OPSEC.
+>Data sanitized.
+Sensitive information, credentials, or real network details are **obfuscated or excluded**.

 ---

 <h2 align="center"><strong>What is this?</strong></h2>

 **EvoSec-Lab** is an isolated design and testing environment for **Network Topologies**, **Security Measures** & **Project Controls Workflows**.